Acoustic plasmons and isotropic short-range interaction in two-component electron liquids: Equivalence of acoustic plasmon and zero sound

+Microscopic calculations show that the spin-symmetric part of Landau interaction function in the single-component ELs is almost isotropic~\cite{Pines_Nozieres_2018,Giuliani_Vignale_2005}.
+Namely, dimensionless isotropic Landau parameter $F_0$ is greater than the dipole parameter $F_1$ and the other higher-order ones by an order of magnitude in 3D and 2D.
+In this work we consider the effect of isotropic part of the short-range quasiparticle interaction on AP propagation in two-component ELs.
+Consequently, Landau interaction function in~(\ref{Eq:QP_energy}) is approximated by $f_s^{\alpha\beta}(\vartheta)\approx D_{\beta}^{-1} F_0^{\alpha\beta}$ and we neglect the interaction-induced renormalization of mass and the density of states at the Fermi surfaces $D_{\beta}=D_{d}(\mu_{\beta})$.
+Emergence of transverse zero sound in two-component ELs associated with $F_1^{\alpha\beta}$ was considered in~\cite{Romanov2008}.

-The propagation of acoustic plasmon is accompanied by the plane wave-like deformation of the Fermi surfaces in components.
-Taking into account the linear dispersion of the mode $\omega_{\rm ac}(k)=sk$ where $s$ is the velocity of sound, expression for $\Phi_i({\bf r}, {e_p}, t)$ takes the form
+In this work we consider the long wavelength domain, where AP has linear dispersion $\omega_{\rm ac}(k)=sk$ characterized by the velocity of sound $s$.
+Propagation of the mode is accompanied by the plane wave-like deformation of the Fermi surfaces in components

-where $\vartheta$ is the angle between ${\bf e_p}$ and the direction of the wave propagation ${\bf k}/k$.
-Combining Eq.~(\ref{Eq:AcPlFermiDeform}) with Eqs.~(\ref{Eq:PhiKinEq}) and~(\ref{Eq:UKinEq}), we come to important result that the propagation of acoustic plasmon, i.e. its velocity and the shape of the oscillating Fermi surfaces, is governed by the system
+where $\theta$ is the angle between ${\bf e_p}$ and the direction of the wave propagation ${\bf k}/k$.
+Combining Eqs.~(\ref{Eq:NonEqDistr}) and~(\ref{Eq:AcPlFermiDeform}) with~(\ref{Eq:KinEq}),~(\ref{Eq:SelfConsPotential}) and~(\ref{Eq:QP_energy}), we come to important result that the propagation of AP, i.e. its velocity and the shape of the oscillating Fermi surfaces, is governed by the following system of two coupled integral equations